buzzqw/TUS/OBSS/OBSSv2-eng.md

 | *Hit:* 1d6*CR/3 bludgeoning damage. |
 | **Reaction: *Opportunity Attack***: the elemental makes an attack against a creature that moves through or out of its CR/3-meter reach. |

 ***Whirlwind (Recharge 4-6).*** Each creature in the elemental' \*\*s space must make a DC 10+CR*1.5 Fortitude Saving Throw.
-On a failed save, a target takes 1d8*CR/3 bludgeoning damage and is flung CR feet away from the elemental in a random direction and knocked prone.
+On a failed save, a target takes 1d8*CR/3 bludgeoning damage and is flung CR*0.3 meters away from the elemental in a random direction and knocked prone.
 If a thrown target strikes an object, such as a wall or floor, the target takes 3 (1d6) bludgeoning damage for every 10 meters it was thrown.
 If the target is thrown at another creature, that creature must succeed on a DC 13 Reflex Saving Throw or take the same damage and be knocked prone.
 If the Saving Throw is successful, the target takes half the bludgeoning damage and isn' \*\*t flung away or knocked prone.

 ### Generic Earth Elemental